palhambra/prework-study-guide/README.md

 Boot Camp Prework Study Guide for Students
 # Prework Study Guide Webpage

+## Description

-## Study guide for the prework for the bootcamp.
+Study guide for the prework for the bootcamp.
 It has notes about what we have learned so far.
 HTML, CSS, Git, and JavaScript

-)

 ## Installation